evroon/bevy-experiments/README.md

 ### Lava

-Port of https://www.shadertoy.com/view/3sySRK to Bevy.
+Port of https://www.shadertoy.com/view/3sySRK to Bevy as a WGPU shader instead of GLSL.
 Credit goes to `edankwan`.

 <img alt="" src=".github/lava.png" width="100%" />